SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

             - "MIU team at Site A is ready to assist you now."
             - "Would you like to skip the wait?
 Specialists at Site B are available immediately."
             - "We’ve reserved a spot for you at the MIU Site B. Follow the path provided for quick care.

+## Event Driven Process Chain to Demonstrate the analogy in action.
+Two scenarios patient is at the site already.
+Patient is not at the site yet - Care Routing System (CRS)
 ## Choosing Resolving Method
 ### Analyze the Alternatives to understand outcomes of each (consequences)
 ### Comparison of the consequences and selection of the right alternative